 If you think of Mathematics as a language, then Algebra would be that part of the language which describes various patterns around us.
 If there is any repetitive pattern, then we can use algebra to simplify this and have a general expression to describe this pattern.
 Algebraic thinking starts as soon as pupils notice the regular change and attempt to define it.
 Suppose we can represent algebraic thinking by everyday situations such as balancing concrete elements using balance bins.
 This kind of activity encourages using more symbolic illustrations in the higher levels when we use letters to generalize thinking or deliberate situations with the help of variables.

 To understand the relationship between patterns and algebra, we need to try making some patterns.
 We can use pencils to construct a simple pattern and understand how to create a general expression to describe the entire pattern.
 It would be best if you had a lot of pencils for this.
 It will help if they are of similar height.

 Find a solid surface and arrange two pencils parallel to each other with some space in between them.
 Add a second layer on top of it and another on top of that, as shown in the image given below.

 There are a total of six pencils in this arrangement.
 The above arrangement contains three layers, and each layer has a fixed count of two pencils.
 The number of pencils in each layer never varies, but the number of layers you wish to build is entirely up to you.

 Current Number of Layers = 4

 Total Number of Pencils = 2 x 4 = 8

 What if you increase the number of layers to 10?
 What if you keep building up to a layer of 100?
-Can you literally sit and stack those many layers?
-Obviously not.
-Instead, let’s try to calculate.
+Can you sit and stack those many layers?
+Here, the answer is obviously NO. Instead, let’s try to calculate.